 Data protection policy

-OAC PLC takes its obligations under the Data Protection Act 1998 and the General Data Protection Regulation (Regulation (EU) 2016/679) very seriously and strives for the highest standards.
+OAC PLC takes its obligations under the General Data Protection Regulation (Regulation (EU) 2016/679) and Data Protection Act 2018 very seriously and strives for the highest standards.
 OAC’s lead data protection supervisory authority is the Information Commissioner’s Office (ICO) in the United Kingdom.

 - Consent: Consent is given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.